Kars4Kids: Advertising jingle

+In 1999, Kars4Kids ran advertisements on New York radio stations, featuring an advertising jingle that the organization would become known for.
 The group's director of public relations stated that the song was written in the late 1990s by a volunteer, with music adapted from Country Yossi's song "Little Kinderlach".
-The jingle was first used in radio commercials broadcast in the New York City area.
 By 2004, the ads began to play in other markets such as Chicago, and later nationally as part of radio network ad time.
 In 2014, Kars4Kids introduced a television commercial featuring the jingle.

 The jingle has become the subject of public ridicule, as critics have considered it to be an annoyance; it was described by San Francisco Chronicle journalist Peter Hartlaub as an "assault on [the] senses".
 On November 4, 2010, Don Imus was caught on a hot mic mocking a Kars4Kids ad during a commercial break of his radio show Imus in the Morning, telling the group to "go to hell" and jokingly blurting "I'll give you my Bentley, you moron."
 Imus later apologized.
 Vulture jokingly declared that the television version of the ad would bring end times.

-The jingle has been referenced and parodied by multiple television series; in a December 2014 Saturday Night Live sketch satirizing talk show Charlie Rose and the Senate Intelligence Committee report on CIA torture, James Elmer Mitchell and Bruce Jessen (Bobby Moynihan and Kyle Mooney) told Rose (Taran Killam) that the Kars4Kids jingle was one of the CIA's other torture methods, alongside Time Warner Cable customer service and airport security screenings.
+The jingle has been referenced and parodied by multiple television series; in a December 2014 Saturday Night Live sketch satirizing talk show Charlie Rose, James Elmer Mitchell and Bruce Jessen (Bobby Moynihan and Kyle Mooney) told Rose (Taran Killam) that the Kars4Kids jingle was one of the Central Intelligence Agency's other torture methods, alongside Time Warner Cable customer service and airport security screenings.
+In 2016, The Daily Show made a parody of the commercial entitled "Guns4Kids", later reposted by Kars4Kids in their Facebook page, to criticize a bill proposed at the Iowa House allowing children to own handguns.
 The 2018 Will & Grace episode "Friends and Lover" featured a parody of the charity known as "Trucks4Tykes", which was portrayed as having a similarly annoying jingle.
 In the season four premiere episode of The Good Place, "A Girl From Arizona", the jingle is sung by several demons as the anthem of "The Bad Place".

-A 2018 episode of Last Week Tonight presented a song promoting China's Belt and Road Initiative performed by children, which host John Oliver likened to a "Kommunist Kars4Kids".
-After moving to a temporary studio in 2020 with a solid white backdrop, Oliver described the new set as being either "the place movie characters go when they've just died, or where they shot the Kars4Kids commercial".
-He also said the commercial was "the coronavirus of commercials, in that it is horrifically infectious and ruins people's lives".
+The HBO series Last Week Tonight with John Oliver has satirized the ad on multiple occasions, including a 2018 episode where host John Oliver described a propaganda song performed by children to promote China's Belt and Road Initiative as being a "Kommunist Kars4Kids", and a 2020 episode where Oliver described a temporary studio the show adopted due to the COVID-19 pandemic (which has a solid white backdrop) as being either "the place movie characters go when they've just died, or where they shot the Kars4Kids commercial", and that it was "the coronavirus of commercials, in that it is horrifically infectious and ruins people's lives".